About the Project

 We are working to increase access to naloxone nasal spray and empowering individuals to save lives.
 Through the Tribal MAT Project, CCUIH offers free opioid overdose response and naloxone administration trainings to groups and organizations that support California’s Urban Indian population.
 We will provide onsite training to staff, patients, and community members.
 CCUIH has also made available the training documents we use in our training courses.

-CCUIH is offering naloxone training to Urban Indian community groups and organizations.
-Be prepared to save lives with our Opioid Overdose Recognition, Response, and NARCAN Administration Training.
+CCUIH’s TMAT team offers our Naloxone and Stimulants 101 trainings to all Urban Indian community groups and organizations.
+Be prepared to save lives with our Opioid Overdose Recognition, Response, and NARCAN Administration Training; or learn all about stimulants and Stimulant Use Disorder (STuD)!

 Tribal MAT Project Resources